Windows OS Hub

 Your password will expire in xx days.

-You can also use a simple PowerShell script that automatically shows a dialog window with the prompt to change a password if it expires in less than 5 days:
+The following PowerShell script displays a pop-up message that prompts you to change your password if it expires in less than 5 days:

 $curruser= Get-ADUser -Identity $env:username -Properties 'msDS-UserPasswordExpiryTimeComputed','PasswordNeverExpires'